rene-d/vscode-dl/README.md

 It can be easily adapted to an existing build environment, even for SSH remote development.

-As the time of writing (December 2019), only x64, armhf (32-bit) and Alpine/amd64 platforms are available. arm64 will come soon.
+As the time of writing (December 2019), only x64, armhf, arm64 and Alpine/amd64 platforms are available.

 ## The Go extension case